fungibit/chainscan/docs/index.rst

 ChainScan *does not* aim at being "everything bitcoin" or a one-stop-shop solution.
-Various other python libraries already implement many of the tools you'd need for your bitcoin development tasks (pybitcointools and python-libbitcoin, to name the main ones).
+Various other python libraries already implement many of the tools you'd need for your bitcoin development tasks (python-bitcoinlib, python-libbitcoin, and pybitcointools, to name the main ones).

 ChainScan aims at being simple-yet-powerful.
 This package has been carefully designed for simplicity, flexibility, extensibility, and customizability, so that it can be useful for a